 London's oldest statue, c.
-1372: This is King Alfred the Great (871-899) in Trinity Church Square, Southwark.
-The statue was moved to the Square from Westminster Hall in 1822.
-King Alfred united England, founded St Paul’s, rebuilt London’s walls and drove off the Vikings.
+1372 // King Alfred the Great in Trinity Church Square, Southwark.
+The statue was moved to the Square from Westminster Hall in King Alfred united England, founded St Paul’s, rebuilt London’s walls and drove off the Vikings.

-Alfred the Great, King of the Anglo-Saxons.
-(849 – 26 October 899) (Old English: Ælfrēd, Ælfrǣd, "elf counsel") was King of Wessex from 871 to 899.
-Alfred successfully defended his kingdom against the Viking attempt at conquest, and by the time of his death had become the dominant ruler in England.
+Alfred the Great (Old English: 849 – was King of Wessex from 871 to Alfred successfully defended his kingdom against the Viking attempt at conquest, and by his death had become the dominant ruler in England.

 King Alfred's England Alfred is popularly credited as being the founder of the Royal Navy; he did build a fleet of improved ships manned by Frisians and on several occasions successfully challenged the Danes at sea.

 Have we now found Alfred the Great?
 Archaeologists exhume unmarked grave in what could be one of the most significant finds ever